 Please give reasons for your views below.

-We consider that WVR structures should only be allowed for new listing applicants, since potential investors would invest with awareness of the risks associated with the structure which would be disclosed in the prospectus.
+We consider that WVR structures should be allowed for all listed companies since potential investors would invest with awareness of the risks associated with the structure which would be disclosed in the prospectus.